Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Acknowledgements

 Special thanks to my mentor David Bowers.
 Incredible to see how much value I was able to add with his ideas and instructions.
-All advice provided by David for project 1 was feeding into project 2 and thanks to his guidance, the development process including documentation has become much more efficient.
+All advice provided by David for Project 1 was fed into Project 2 and thanks to his guidance, the development process including documentation has become much more efficient.

-My fellow students at CI have helped a lot with their various postings, questions, answers with myself being able to pick up ideas, avoid mistakes and stay motivated
+My fellow students at CI have helped a lot with their various postings, questions, and answers with myself being able to pick up ideas, avoid mistakes, and stay motivated.